NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (b) Uric acid
+The answer is option (b) Uric acid

-Explanation: The level of toxicity can be shown as below with ammonia being the
+Explanation: The level of toxicity can be shown as below, with ammonia being the

 most toxic.